Spring 2018 Newsletter

-The children will be doing P.E. on Tuesday (gym/dance).
+The children will be doing P.E. on Tuesday (gym) and Wednesday (dance).
 Children should wear a white t-shirt, black shorts and pumps (not trainers).
 Please make sure all their clothes and belongings have their names inside and come in a bag so it is easy for them to keep all of their belongings together.
 Their bag can they be kept in their personal locker.

 Please ensure that reading books and planners are in school every day.
 Your child can read their books alone each night, but it is preferred that an adult reads with them at least once a week (this earns a point on the homework grid!).
-They can then write their own comment about what the found difficult/enjoyed etc. Guided reading will be done once a week in school and there are lots of other opportunities throughout the day for children to develop their reading skills and a love of reading/books.
+You should be discussing the book with them to ensure they fully understand what they have read.
+There is a SATs paper on reading, so it is important they can confidently summarize what they are reading.

 Liam will be teaching Year 5 and 6 every Tuesday afternoon as Mrs. Willett will be out of class.